COMPLETE LIST OF PUBLICATIONS

 The Clean Water Act of 1977, 11 Nat.
 Res.
 Lawyer 343 (1978 )(surveys and analyzes this major legislation).

-EPA’s New Pretreatment Program, Industrial Water Engineering (September, 1978)(analyzes this major EPA regulatory program, including its relationship to other Water Act programs and its likely impacts on state and local communities and industry).
+EPA’s New Pretreatment Program, Industrial Water Engineering (September, 1978)(analyzes this major EPA regulatory program, including its relationship to other Water Act programs and its likely impacts on

 Preparing for Hazardous Waste Regulations, Industrial Water Engineering, Vol. 16, No. 6 (November/December, 1979)(reviews EPA’s regulatory program for the control of hazardous wastes under the Resource Conservation and Recovery Act, and discusses its impact upon U.S. industry).